Introduction to Science

 Our curriculum at KS3 is designed to allow pupils to develop the skills and gain knowledge and understanding of how Science works.

-In Years 7 and 8 the students will study science in mixed ability tutor groups and rotate through a wide variety of topics from understanding cells in Biology, through how atoms combine in Chemistry to electricity and magnetism in Physics.
+In KS3, the students will study science in mixed ability tutor groups and rotate through a wide variety of topics from understanding cells in Biology, through how atoms combine in Chemistry to electricity and magnetism in Physics.

 The students will be completing 9 `Apparatus and technique` practicals throughout the course of the 2 years.
 These are designed to build GCSE skills so that students are prepared for the required practicals, and practical exam-style questions of GCSE.
 They also support the development of important working scientifically, maths and literacy skills.
 As well as these specific practicals, students will be doing a variety of other practical based lessons.

-During the study of GCSEs in Science, students gain a greater depth of knowledge through the application of the skills developed in Years 7 and 8.
+During the study of GCSEs in Science, students gain a greater depth of knowledge through the application of the skills developed in KS3.
 GCSE students have the option to study either Combined Science or separate Sciences depending on their interest and ability.
-We currently follow the OCR Gateway Science Suite A (9-1) Specification for all Sciences.